CallMeDi/media-auto-saver/README.md

         npm install
         # or yarn install
         ```
-    *   Go back to the project root:
+    *   Return to the project root directory:
         ```bash
         cd ..
         ```